9 July 2024

 For more information on what contributions can be classified as Eligible and Ineligible for the FHSS, please visit ato.gov.au/FHSS.

-*You save an extra $2,625.
-The higher your income tax rate, the better the benefits could be for you.
+In the example, FHSS saves an extra $2250.
+The higher your income tax rate, the better the benefits could be.
 The example excludes Medicare Levy and is for illustrative purposes only.
+All investments have some level of risk.
+We recommend speaking to a qualified financial adviser to get the right advice for you.

 As well as saving on tax, there can be other benefits to using the FHSS: